 Let me start by saying I understand that the world is very intense right now!
 Now more than ever, what you watch and listen to a matter.
 Did you know that what you EAT can contribute to a good or bad mood?
 If you are out of energy most of the time, feeling sad, hopeless, and lack any motivation, you could be depressed.
 The first thing I recommend is to find a professional!
 Get some help and DO what the doctor or therapist tells you to do.

 Here is what YOU can do on top of the professional’s advice to increase feeling better.
 Eat well, sleep well, and do some physical activity.
 The first thing I look at is nutrition when I think I am in a funk.
 Of course, most of the time, in my case, I find that if I have been eating garbage, that’s how I begin to feel.
-These are the foods after lots of research and trying I find to be very helpful.
+These are the foods, after lots of research and trying.
+I find it to be beneficial.
 After a few days, I start to feel like myself again.

 According to NIH (This is a great read)

-When studying depressed people, the research shows that most of the people are making poor food choices, which can cause their serotonin levels to drop.
+When studying depressed people, the research shows that most people are making poor food choices, which can cause their serotonin levels to drop.

 It may just be me, but I swear I instantly feel better when I eat chocolate!
 I mean seriously.
 It tastes amazing!
 Eating a PIECE of chocolate daily for a couple of weeks has been shown to increase serotonin levels.
 I emphasize a piece because, like anything else, it can be too much of a good thing.
 If you eat a bar a day and gain a lot of weight, that could be pretty depressing and would defeat the purpose.
 Dark chocolate is best.
 The darker, the better.
 That’s where the antioxidants are!
 Chocolate is a Great Food For A Good Mood.